QualiSystems/devguide_source/_shells/8.0.0/getting-started.md

 * [Get CloudShell](http://info.quali.com/cloudshell-developer-edition-download): Download the latest CloudShell SDK and run it on your machine.
 * **Python**: Make sure Python [Python](https://www.python.org/downloads/) 2.7.x (latest recommended) is installed on your machine.
 * **IDE/Text Editor:** Your preferred IDE editor.
 We recommend using PyCharm (which offers a free community edition) because of the tooling we’ve already created for that IDE, including a CloudShell developer plugin.

+### Installing or Updating Shellfoundry
+To create the Shell project, we’ll use ShellFoundry, a CLI tool for generating and distributing Shells.

+**To install Shellfoundry:**

-* **ShellFoundry**: Install ShellFoundry using pip.
-Run the following in your local Command Line:
+* Run the following in your local Command Line:
 {% highlight bash %} python -m pip install shellfoundry {% endhighlight %}

+**To update Shellfoundry:**

-If ShellFoundry is already installed, run the following command to update:
+* If ShellFoundry is already installed, run the following command to update:
 {% highlight bash %} python -m pip install shellfoundry --upgrade {% endhighlight %}

 ### Configuring CloudShell Connection Settings
-To create the Shell project, we’ll use ShellFoundry, a CLI tool for generating and distributing Shells.
-However, in order to use Shellfoundry, we’ll need to first configure your CloudShell connection settings in Shellfoundry.
+In order to use Shellfoundry, we’ll need to first configure your CloudShell connection settings in Shellfoundry.

 **Note:** 2nd Generation Shells can also be imported into CloudShell Portal.